 Nursing Home Transition

-AIM's Nursing Home Transition program helps individuals who are living in a nursing facility return to the community and who receive their services there.
+AIM's Nursing Home Transition program helps individuals who are living in a nursing facility return to the community and receive their services there.
 The Nursing Home Transition program is for those people who would prefer to live in a home setting, while still maintaining a high-level of support and services.

 In order to do this, many issues must be addressed before a person may return to the community from a nursing home.
 Issues including housing, long-term care, income, home modification, transportation, and others must be arranged and confirmed.
 All of that preparation can take months to complete, particularly for busy social services workers.
 Abilities in Motion can help.